 An Insurance Research Council study noted that 85% of all money paid out in insurance settlements for bodily injury claims is paid to people who are represented by lawyers.
 Because of this, accident victims who hired attorneys to help them with a claim received 40% more in the insurance settlement than those who didn’t retain a lawyer.

-Will I Have to Go to Court to Produce Results for My North Carolina Personal Injury Claim?
+Will I Have to Go to Court to Produce Results for My Charlotte Personal Injury Claim?

 Our Charlotte personal injury attorneys know that our North Carolina clients want their cases to produce results as quickly as possible, so they can move forward with their lives.
 We understand.
 We want to help each of our clients put these challenging times behind them, so they can get their lives back on track.